apache/airflow/docs/apache-airflow/start/local.rst

 .. note::

+   Successful installation requires a Python 3 environment.
+Airflow is currently tested with Python 3.6, 3.7, 3.8, and 3.9.

    Only ``pip`` installation is currently officially supported.

    While there have been successes with using other tools like `poetry <https://python-poetry.org/>`_ or